drcmda/react-contextual/README.md

 ## StoreProvider

 Provides a minimal redux-like store.
 Provide the initial state via the `initialState` prop, and actions via the `action` prop.
 That's it, both the state and the actions will be distributed by the provider and can be consumed either with Reacts default api, or by contextuals HOC.
+StoreProvider will only render once to prevent re-rendering the entire sub-tree on every occuring change.
+Inside of course components behave normally.
+Any change to the store, caused by an action, will trigger consuming components.

 Simple actions get merged into the state: